 Each of these neighborhoods has a unique history and culture.
 There are various design components that can help tell that story and give each area a unique sense of place while providing a relatively seamless transportation experience across the corridor.
-Pavement markings, public art/murals, street furniture, and signs are some potential items that the community can help craft and personalize.
+Decorative crosswalks and pavement markings, public art/ murals, street furniture, and signs, are some potential items that the community can help craft and personalize.
 Community members can also help identify new pocket parks and plazas along the study area.